lwschjang/StartupMatchmaker/README.md

 # StartupMatchmaker

 An exercise in responsive coding.
+Test out in different screen sizes and devices.

 Technologies Used: